 The oil and gas industry is characterized by rapid and significant technological advancements and introductions of new products and services utilizing new technologies.
 Other oil and gas companies may have greater financial, technical and personnel resources that allow them to enjoy technological advantages and may in the future allow them to implement new technologies before Canacol does.
 There can be no assurance that Canacol will be able to respond to such competitive pressures and implement such technologies on a timely basis or at an acceptable cost.
 One or more of the technologies currently utilized by Canacol or implemented in the future may become obsolete.
 In such case, Canacol's business, financial condition and results of operations could be materially adversely affected.
-If Canacol is unable to utilize the most advanced commercially available technology, Canacol's business, financial condition and results of operations could be materially affected.
+If Canacol is unable to utilize the most advanced commercially available technology, Canacol's business, financial condition and results of operations could be materially adversely affected.
+In addition, at this time the Corporation cannot predict the impact, if any, that advancements in artificial intelligence may have on its operations, and as a result the Corporation must monitor and may need to react to developments, which could have a material adverse effect on its business.